prei007/litnet/README.md

 # LitGraph - the 'living' review as Knowledge Graph

 LitGraph is a method for literature review that builds on RDF and SKOS, and on software: AllegroGraph, R, and Shiny.
 It supports the coding step in a literature review: identifying the properties of and the relations between studies (papers).
-For this, there is a Shiny application with a point and click interface to enter study descriptions and codes.
-The app provides some basic visualisation capabilities, in addition to facilitating the entry of RDF data.
+There is a Shiny application with a point and click interface to enter study descriptions and codes.
+The app provides some basic visualisation capabilities in addition to facilitating the entry of RDF data.

 ## Purpose

-The main use case is the preparation of an analytic literature review or research synthesis (used synchronously).
+The main use case is preparing an analytic literature review or research synthesis (used synchronously).
 The review takes the form of attaching codes to publications (or parts of publications, i.e., micropublications) and creates relations between (parts of) publications.
 An example for a code is the age group of the human participants in a learning research study.
 An example for a relation between two studies is that S1 cites S2.
 Another example for a relational annotation is that S1 contains a claim C.

 Reviewers can enter codes and relations by editing files and/or by using the Shiny app.
-A particular feature of the app is that it can import any coding scheme that is written in the SKOS notation with very little manual adjustments needed.
+A particular feature of the app is that it can import any coding scheme that is written in the SKOS notation with very few manual adjustments needed.

-The main purpose of the Shiny app is to facilitate entry of RDF data.
-It offers values for codes in dropdown boxes and fills in namespaces needed for fully formatted RDF automatically.
+The main purpose of the Shiny app is to facilitate the entry of RDF data.
+It automatically offers values for codes in dropdown boxes and fills in namespaces needed for fully formatted RDF.
 This makes it comparatively easy to create--or contribute to--a Knowledge Graph that contains the bibliographic data and the thematic codes and relations for the tables and graphs that appear in published literature reviews.

-As an example, the app is set up with bibliographic data and SKOS concept schemes from a review on computational models and simulations in environmental education.
-A few of the domain-specific concept schemes are general in nature: those for education levels, areas of research codes, and Bloom's Taxonomy.
+For example, the app is set up with bibliographic data and SKOS concept schemes from a review on computational models and simulations in environmental education.
+Some domain-specific concept schemes are general in nature: those for education levels, areas of research codes, and Bloom's Taxonomy.

 ## RDF data representation